-Validity is evaluated through by validity papers, which are student responses from the field-test and current administrations that are representative of different levels of writing performance based on the scoring rubrics.
+Validity is evaluated through validity papers, which are student responses from the field-test and current administrations that are representative of different levels of writing performance based on the scoring rubrics.
 Validity papers are identified by scoring leaders and approved by the TEA English language arts and writing team.
 Then they are given to readers systematically throughout the scoring project.
 An important feature of validity papers is that they are not identifiable as such; in fact, they are indistinguishable from unscored student responses.
 Each reader's daily scores on validity papers are compared with the scores approved by TEA.
 Validity papers are used throughout the scoring project as a primary quality control measure, the purpose of which is to ensure that readers are scoring accurately and reliably on a daily basis and across time.
 Validity agreement rate in Table 4.12 is expressed in terms of exact agreement between the score assigned by a given reader and the "true" score approved by TEA.

 Table 4.12.
-Summary of Validity Results For spring 2017 STAAR Written Composition
+Summary of Validity Results for Spring 2018 STAAR Written Composition

 STAAR Assessment Exact Agreement Rate (%)

-Grade 4 writing (English) 75%
+Grade 4 writing (English) 78%

-Grade 4 writing (Spanish) 69%
+Grade 4 writing (Spanish) 79%

-Grade 7 writing 78%
+Grade 7 writing 79%

-English I 76%
+English I 81%

-English II 73%
+English II 80%